Today I will show you how to make and applique a pillow cover with an easy monogram.

-It’s so fun to personalize a pillow for your own space!
-Of course, this would also make a meaningful gift.
 Create a custom message, choose a favorite word, a first or last name, initials, hometown, lake name, zip code, or song lyric.
-Do you get the idea? 😉
+You get the idea.😃

 Below is a list of the supplies you will need for the project.
 I have also listed a few buying sources.